 I’ the field by the lirk o’ the hill!

-Never really recovering from her son’s death, Jacob wrote no more novels, but continued writing poetry, much of it first published in Country Life, but also in the emerging publications of the Scottish Renaissance: Scottish Chapbook and Northern Numbers.
+Never getting over her son’s death, Jacob wrote no more novels, keeping only to poetry.
+Much of it was first published in Country Life, but also in the emerging publications of the Scottish Renaissance: Scottish Chapbook and Northern Numbers.
 Hugh MacDiarmid wrote a piece on her in the Scottish Educational Journal in 1925; though not uncritical, he admired her grip of the vernacular and commended her contribution to writing in Scots.
 To Jacob, though, using Scots was a natural result of her desire to write of and through the lives of the people of her native Angus; as John Buchan put it in his introduction to Songs of Angus: ‘She writes Scots because what she has to say could not be written otherwise’.

 Oh, wha tak’s tent for a fadin’ cheek?